YasmeenaAkhter/Silicodata/README.md

 # Silicodata
-Contains the baseline codes for Silicosis detection on Silicodata dataset.
+This Repo contains the baseline codes for Silicosis detection on Silicodata dataset.
+#To be updated soon.